flowhub/fbp-diffbot/README.md

 * Service is live at http://fbp-diffbot.herokuapp.com
 * Can follow PR changes in public repos and post diffs as comments
+* *Experimental* support for private repos
-* Simple HTTP API allows to request checking without
+* Simple HTTP API allows to request checking without requiring webhook integration
 * Command-line tool `fbp-diffbot-checkpr` allows checking without using the service

 ## TODO